lilitpghs/cloud-analytics-root-cause-analysis/README.md

 #### Author

-Lilit Poghosyan

-Background in Industrial Engineering, Business Intelligence and Data Analytics

-Focus on analytics that improve decision quality in complex operational systems
+**Lilit Poghosyan** — Background in Industrial Engineering, Business Intelligence, and Data Analytics, with a focus on improving decision quality in complex operational systems.